truecaller/flutter-sdk/README.md

   ...
 ```
 ### 2. Generate App key and add it to AndroidManifest.xml:
-* Register [here](https://developer.truecaller.com/sign-up) for Truecaller's developer account, or login to your already existing developer account.
+* [Register](https://developer.truecaller.com/sign-up) for Truecaller's developer account, or [login](https://developer.truecaller.com/login) to your existing developer account.
 * Refer to the [official documentation](https://docs.truecaller.com/truecaller-sdk/android/generating-app-key) for generating app key.
-* Open your `AndroidManifest.xml` under /android module and add a `meta-data` element to the `application` element with your app key like this -
+* Open your `AndroidManifest.xml` under /android module and add a `meta-data` element to the `application` element with your app key:
 ```xml
 <application>
 ...